-Amazon once again shook up the retail world with its latest acquisition of Whole Foods Market.
-Many retail analysts and consultants are pontificating on how this will morph grocery and e-commerce even more – the digital giant has already boldly slashed prices on many Whole Foods items and isn’t being shy about it.
+Amazon once again shook up the retail world with its acquisition of Whole Foods Market.
+Many retail analysts and consultants are still pontificating on how this will morph grocery and e-commerce even more.
+In the early days, the digital giant boldly slashed prices on many Whole Foods items and wasn't shy about it.
 Smart move.
-Traditionally a high-end grocery store, Amazon is now positioning Whole Foods as a viable grocery option for many people who would previously not have been willing or able to shop there.
+Traditionally a high-end grocery store, Amazon is now positioning Whole Foods as a viable grocery option for many people who may previously not have been willing or able to shop there.
 The retailer has also provided an easy avenue for consumer trial: the inclusion of Amazon delivery and return capabilities within Whole Foods stores will motivate shoppers to visit, and the epicurean draw will entice a walk through the store.
-Shopping at Whole Foods is by design a very sensory experience – as it is at Wegmans and The Fresh Market – and other grocers have taken notice of this experiential draw with upgrades, store remodels, and introduction of in-store events such as wine-tastings, cooking classes, samplings, and more.
+Shopping at Whole Foods is by design a very sensory experience – as it is at Wegmans and The Fresh Market.
+Other grocers have taken notice of this experiential draw with upgrades, store remodels, and introduction of in-store events such as wine-tastings, cooking classes, samplings, and more.
 This is the experience piece of the puzzle.
 The combination of convenience, experience, and now value with the lower pricing should bode well for Amazon.

-Here in the greater Richmond, Virginia market, the grocery war is intense to say the least.
-Last year, Wegmans opened two huge new stores – one close to our home, and the other across town.
+Here in the greater Richmond, Virginia market, the grocery war is intense, to say the least.
+Last year, Wegmans opened two huge new stores.
 The grocer was highly anticipated by many people, and I am always amazed at how busy my local store is.
 I don’t venture to the one in the west end of town, but from what I understand, it’s equally busy, if not more so.
-While that end of town is also more densely populated, there are even more grocery options; in addition to Wegmans, shoppers can choose from Whole Foods, Trader Joe’s, Martins, Food Lion, Kroger, a popular local grocer named Tom Leonard’s, and a newly opened Publix (thanks to the recent Ahold-Delhaize merger).
-What makes a shopper chose between these many options?
+While that end of town is also more densely populated, there are even more grocery options.
+In addition to Wegmans, shoppers can choose from Whole Foods, Trader Joe’s, Martins, Food Lion, Kroger, a popular local grocer named Tom Leonard’s, and a newly opened Publix (thanks to the recent Ahold-Delhaize merger).
+What makes a shopper choose between these many options?
 Convenience + value + experience.

-Why would I drive all the way across town and wrestle traffic to buy something from Whole Foods for a higher price as a similar product I could buy from my local Kroger?
-Well, wait…now I can get my new Apple watch band tomorrow (delivered to the Amazon pickup location in Whole Foods), instead of waiting 2 days for it…plus pick up some gluten-free pasta, free-range chicken, and a nice bottle of Pinot Noir at the same time.
+Why would I drive all the way across town and wrestle traffic to buy something from Whole Foods for a higher price than a similar product I could buy from my local Kroger?
+Well, wait…now I can get my new Apple watch band tomorrow (delivered to the Amazon pickup location in Whole Foods), instead of waiting 2 days for it…plus pick up some gluten-free pasta, free-range chicken, and a good local craft beer for my husband at the same time.
 Amazon is betting on this very behavior.

 Of course, Walmart is answering Amazon’s recent move by teaming up with Google to offer voice-activated shopping for a vast number of items, with free delivery once a minimum purchase amount has been met.
 Is Walmart too late to the game?
-Probably not, since Walmart shoppers and those who shop at Whole Foods have very different demographics, and not just from a price-point perspective: let’s face it, while we all like a good value, shopping at Walmart does not conjure up exquisite culinary or unique experiences.
-In Walmart’s case, there has always been a definite focal point on value, the retailer is obviously increasing focus on convenience, but it really doesn’t seem to worry about creating a unique or engaging shopping experience.
+Probably not, since Walmart shoppers and those who shop at Whole Foods have very different demographics, and not just from a price-point perspective.
+In Walmart’s case, there has always been a definite focal point on value, and the retailer is obviously increasing focus on convenience, but it really doesn’t seem to worry about creating a unique or engaging shopping experience.
 Most Walmart shoppers have accepted this strategy, and simply view shopping as another chore – as opposed to an enjoyable event.
 Retailers like ALDI, LIDL, and Costco capitalize on the value element as well, but these grocers have also incorporated bits of experiential shopping elements, such as “ALDI Finds” treasure hunting and Costco’s irresistible sampling events.

 I have said this before (as have many other retail experts), and I still firmly believe it: brick-and-mortar retail is not only still very much alive, but represents an amazing opportunity to create unique and memorable shopping experiences that digital alone will never be able to replicate.
 As we become increasingly dependent on our “screens,” we humans also desire interaction with other people.
 Technology and the online channels can certainly enhance these experiences – before, during, and after the shopping journey, but the physical act and experiential nature of shopping should remain a very strong driver for all retail strategies.
 Amazon is betting on this – thus the brave move into a (Whole Foods) new world.